• Home

 • Ground Flaxseed- I love adding ground flaxseed to granola as it is packed with protein, fiber and Omega-3s.
 You can leave it out if you prefer and add an additional ¼ cup of oats or use ¼ cup of chia seeds instead.

 • Maple Syrup- Be sure to use real maple syrup (not the flavored pancake stuff).
 This provides our maple flavor plus adds sweetness and helps to bind the granola.
+If you need an alternative, see this post on maple syrup substitutes.

 • Avocado Oil- This helps the granola to bind.
 Melted coconut oil or olive oil will also work.
 (Or check out this Pumpkin Flax Granola for an oil free recipe)